Purveyor of Knowledge and Emerging Publisher of Content and Visually Driven Books

 by: Christiane L. de la Paz

-March 2012--Ramon Estella first made a name for himself as a writer and director for film, television and radio during the 1950s before having his solo exhibition in 1959 at the Philippine Art Gallery.
-Working together with Hernando Ocampo, Vicente Manansala, Cesar Legaspi, Romeo Tabuena and Victor Oteyza, he became a practitioner of expressionism and cubism and later developed a style characterized by bold lines and strident colors.
-Estella had always believed that this approach of painting “leads to a healthy movement, to a kind of art which allows the painter the same freedom in paint as music notes allow the composer -- not an imitation of nature but a personal interpretation.”
-Six of Estella’s children: Regina Estella, Rosemarie Bosque, Cynthia Ormachea, Cecile Lavine, Ricardo Estella and Ramon Estella Jr., provided detailed descriptions of their father’s early, middle and late career and offered important insights into contemporary perceptions of his heritage as an artist.
+March 2012–Ramon Estella first made a name for himself as a writer and director for film, television and radio during the 1950s before having his solo exhibition in 1959 at the Philippine Art Gallery.
+Working together with Hernando Ocampo, Vicente Manansala, Cesar Legaspi, Romeo Tabuena and Victor Oteyza, he became a practitioner of expressionism and cubism and later developed a style characterized by bold lines and strident color.
+Estella had always believed that this approach of painting “leads to a healthy movement, to a kind of art which allows the painter the same freedom in paint as music notes allow the composer — not an imitation of nature but a personal interpretation.”
+Six of Estella’s children: Regina Weber, Rosemarie Bosque, Cynthia Ormachea, Cecile Lavine, Ricardo Estella and Ramon Estella Jr., provided detailed descriptions of their father’s early, middle and late career and offered important insights into contemporary perceptions of his heritage as an artist.
 It is hoped that Ramon Estella’s contribution brings the fruits of his artist’s lifetime back into the public eye.

 Has there been any book written about your father?